jooby-dev/jooby-docs/docs/analog/parameter-types.md

 | 1-64 | `string`        | [software_image_url](#software_image_url)               |

 #### **software_image_url**
-software image url where image stored.
-Will use nbiot to download image and start update
+software image URL where the image is stored.
+Will use nbiot to download the image and start the update.
+After the update is finished successfully device will reboot and start updating in bootloader.
+The device will restart and send Activate.
+If the update unsuccessful no indication will be.

 ### Examples